In the field, most windows of opportunity are narrow.

 - If you’re shooting uphill, your aiming point must come down.

 By the way, I have a bonus for you.
-We'll add the diagrams to the Efficient Hunting e-book.
+We've added the diagrams to the Efficient Hunting e-book.